-The past year has shown how strong and secure digital solutions have become key for many businesses in order to continue their activity while people - customers, business partners and employees alike - are restricted in their movements.
-Trends such as e-commerce and digital identity that had been gaining steam during the past decade have experienced a sudden acceleration phase.
-They not only require the adoption of best-fit technology but also the expertise and know-how of an experienced partner that can guide them through this often a complex transformation phase.
+The past couple of years have shown how strong and secure digital solutions have become for many businesses.
+Trends such as e-commerce and digital identity that had been gaining steam during the past decade have experienced a sudden acceleration.
+They not only require the adoption of best-fit technology but also the expertise and know-how of an experienced partner that can guide them through this transformation phase that is often complex.
 In both Goods ID and People ID, transparency and visibility are key strategic enablers of good decision making.
-This is dependent upon accurate and real-time information that is transformed directly from field operations into digital data.
-With this comes the need to secure the information to make sure it is only accessible to the right people at the right time and cannot be tampered with.
-ZETES has more than
+This is dependent on accurate and real-time information that is surfaced directly from field operations into digital data.

-35 years' experience in this field, reinforced by its strong adaptability, as well as the innovation capacities of its Japanese parent company.
-This allows the company to provide the best-of-breed solutions and be a key strategic partner for its global customers.
+With this comes the need to secure the information to make sure it is only accessible to the right people at the right time, and can't be tampered with.
+ZETES has more than 35 years' experience in this field, reinforced by its strong adaptability, as well as the massive innovation capacities of its Japanese parent company, Panasonic.
+This allows the company to provide best-of-breed solutions and be a key strategic partner for its global customers.